Why does being outside make you happy?

-Those who’ve undergone surgeries recuperate and are discharged from the hospital sooner when exposed to nature’s elements, such as indoor plants.
+Those who have undergone surgeries recuperate and are discharged from the hospital sooner when exposed to nature, including indoor plants.

-Walking in urban parks to breathe fresh air will unlock the healing power of nature over time.
-In addition to speeding up their healing, patients enjoy prolonged physical and psychological wellness in life.
+Walking in urban parks to breathe fresh air unlocks the healing power of nature.
+In addition to speeding up their healing, patients enjoy prolonged physical and psychological wellness.

 4. Improves Focus

 Spending time in nature can improve your focus and reduce mental fatigue.
 Being surrounded by plants and trees can enhance your cognitive abilities and improve your short-term memory and attention span.